 "Tanagers, Cardinals, and Finches of the United States and Canada is a beautiful addition to any birder's library.
 Although it is not designed as a field guide it would be an excellent book to consult before going out in the field and for review after having been in the field.
 I recommend it heartily and enjoyed it immensely."--John Vooys, British Columbia Birds

 "Beadle and Rising have done an excellent job in covering this diverse group of birds.
 The book is organized sensibly and scientifically and it is well written and informative."--Brian Sullivan, Cornell Laboratory of Ornithology

-Another Princeton book authored or coauthored by David Beadle:
+Other Princeton books authored or coauthored by David Beadle:

-Another Princeton book authored or coauthored by James Rising:
+Another Princeton book authored or coauthored by James D. Rising: